ringzer0x00/tinypywasm/README.md

 Interpreter for TinyWASM, a (Turing complete) subset of WebAssembly written in pure Python for experimental purposes.
 It supports signed i32 __ONLY__.
-The enabled test cases on examples are working, the spec test suite is to be refactored to include i32 test cases only.

 # License